Max Strus NBA Playoffs Player Props: Heat vs. Knicks

-Max Strus could make a big impact for the Miami Heat at 7:30 PM on Tuesday against the New York Knicks in the 2023 NBA Playoffs.
+Max Strus and the rest of the Miami Heat hit the court versus the New York Knicks in the NBA Playoffs on Saturday, at 3:30 PM ET.

-In this article we will break down Strus' prop bets, using stats to help you make good selections.
+In this article we will break down Strus' prop bets, using stats to help you make good predictions.

 Max Strus Prop Bets vs. the Knicks